Asaad47/BioAlgos-Assignment1/README.md

   - Computational efficiency
     - Space efficiency:
       - Using a map structure for tracking matches requires O(m) space per read, where m is the number of matching organisms
-      - From the implementation results, we see that most reads match 0 or 1 organism, making this space overhead minimal
+      - From the implementation results in [Task 1.2](#task-12-exact-matching), we see that most reads match 0 or 1 organism, making this space overhead minimal
     - Time efficiency:
       - The approach requires only one pass through the matches
       - No need for complex post-processing or multiple comparisons